dicksondickson/dickson-sci-fi-enhance-upscale/README.md

 # Changelog

+2024/09/30 - Separated ProMax version into 4K and 8K as the math nodes is causing problems.
 2024/09/29 - Bug fixes.
 Added Pro Max version that uses Flux.
 2024/09/17 - Reworked the upscale workflows.
 v9 - Optimize speed.
 Use updated controlnet tile node.
 Use RealvizXL 5 model.